-- The new rules allow a maximum of five electronic devices in the courtroom to record video and audio and to capture still photographs (25.4(3)).
+- The rules allow a maximum of five electronic devices in the courtroom to record video and audio and to capture still photographs (25.4(3)).
 But the courtrooms in my district are too small to accommodate more than one TV camera.
 What should we do?

-- The amended ENMC rules allow members of the news media to use electronic devices like cell phones and tablets to text, blog, or Tweet real-time coverage of judicial proceedings, so long as they aren't distracting (25.4(4)(d)).
+- The ENMC rules allow members of the news media to use electronic devices like cell phones and tablets to text, blog, or Tweet real-time coverage of judicial proceedings, so long as they aren't distracting (25.4(4)(d)).
 Is there any limit on the number of such devices allowed in the courtroom?

 - I write a blog that provides news and commentary on events in my community.
 Can I apply for ENMC to blog from a trial in my local courthouse?

 - My news organization wants to live stream a trial.
-Can we do that under the new rules?
+Can we do that under the rules?